neogeek23/Dominion-Strategy-Simulator/README.md

 Things done:
 1)  Basic structure of game
-2)  Basic cards and players
+2)  Basic cards and human players
 3)  Special cards:  Merchant, Cellar, Moat, and Militia

 Things to do: